UppaJung/rest-contracts/README.md

    - with types for each function's parameters so that TypeScript can enforce the contract
    - with each function returning a Promise for the result type specified in the contract
  * use TypeScript to simplify implementing the API service while reducing errors
-   - parameters arrive to your code with the typeps specified in the contract
+   - parameters arrive to your code with the types specified in the contract
    - the type checker verifies that your implementation returns the type specified in the contract

 ### REST-contracts uses auto-complete to help make writing APIs easy.